Gitreceiver/TAMA-MCP/README.md

 ## MCP Server Usage
 Tama can be used as an MCP (Model Context Protocol) server, allowing other applications to interact with it programmatically.
+The MCP server provides the following tools:

+- `list_tasks`: List all tasks with optional status/priority filters in markdown format
+- `show_task`: Display detailed information about a specific task
+- `set_status`: Update task status with automatic propagation
+- `next_task`: Find the next actionable task
+- `add_task`: Create a new main task
+- `add_subtask`: Create a new subtask
+- `remove_item`: Remove a task or subtask with dependency cleanup
+- `add_dependency`: Add a dependency between tasks
+- `remove_dependency`: Remove a dependency between tasks
+- `check_dependencies`: Check for circular dependencies

-To start the server, run:
+To start the server:
 ```shell
 uv --directory /path/to/your/TAMA_MCP run python -m src.mcp_server
 ```